 if supplied, account numbers should be supplied in redacted format, identifying the last four digits only (e.g., XXXX-XXXX-XXXX-1234); and

-if submitted on paper, be free of staples.
+if delivered on paper, be free of staples.

 Formatting for Cases Filed Electronically.

 For cases filed electronically, the master mailing list must be formatted as a text file (*.txt) in ASCII format.